 Overall Thoughts

-I attended this event with my friend Alice and we had a great time.
-As two sober individuals, it’s great to find things to do in Brighton which don’t revolve around drinking.
-I think this is the perfect event to go to with a friend or two, you get to enjoy some good music, dance about, and have a chat in the intervals between artists.
+I attended this event with my friend Alice, and we had a great time.
+As two sober individuals, it’s great to find things to do in Brighton that don’t revolve around drinking.
+I think this is the perfect event to go to with a friend or two; you get to enjoy some good music, dance about, and have a chat in the intervals between artists.

 Fun Fact About Sofar Sounds!